 ARTICLE 31.
 Reasonable Accommodation

-The interactive process is an ongoing dialogue between the employee and appropriate representatives of the University about possible options for reasonably accommodating the employee’s disability.
+The interactive process is an ongoing dialogue between the employee with a disability and appropriate representatives of the University about possible options for reasonably accommodating the employee in the employee’s current position.
 Options may include, but are not limited to: a modified work schedule; a leave of absence; reassignment; modified equipment; assistive devices; modification of existing facilities; and restructuring the job.
-Both the University and the employee are expected to participate in the interactive process.
+The University will coordinate the interactive process.
+Both the University and the employee are expected to participate in the interactive process in good faith.

-During the interactive process, the University considers information r e lated to: the essential functions of the job; functional limitations; possible accommodations; the reasonableness of possible accommodations; and implementation of a reasonable accommodation.
+During the interactive process, the University considers information related to: the essential functions of the job; functional limitations; possible accommodations; the reasonableness of possible accommodations; and implementation of a reasonable accommodation.
 The information will be used by the University to determine what, if any, reasonable accommodation will be made.

-The employee is responsible for providing medical documentation to assist in understanding the nature of the employee’s function a l limitations.
+The employee is responsible for providing medical documentation from the employee’s health care provider to assist in identifying the employee’s functional limitations.
+The information in this documentation may be subject to confirmation by the University.
 When necessary, the University may require that the employee be examined by a University appointed licensed healthcare provider.
 In such case, the University shall pay the costs of any medical examinations requested or required by the University.

 (1) the interactive process has resulted in a determination that there is no reasonable accommodation that would enable the employee to perform the essential functions of the employee’s current position absent undue hardship;

 (2) the employee may be able to perform the essential functions of another University position, with or without reasonable accommodation; and